This site is a work in progress — courts and sessions are added regularly. Want something added or removed? hello@pickleballinasia.com

 Author's recommendation

 "For the visitor who wants to play a lot, pay a little, and land in a community that is genuinely excited to have you, Kuala Lumpur is the answer.
-The infrastructure is better than you expect and the people are better than anywhere."
+The infrastructure is better than you expect and the people are some of the most welcoming I've played with."

 ← Back to all of Malaysia Last updated · May 05, 2026